Entry are now closed for the 2019 Calibre Essay Prize.

-The 2019 Calibre Essay Prize is open to all essayists writing in English.
-We are seeking essays of between 2,000 and 5,000 words on any subject.
+The Calibre Essay Prize is open to all essayists writing in English.
+We seek essays of between 2,000 and 5,000 words on any subject.
 We welcome essays of all kinds: personal or political, literary or speculative, traditional or experimental.

 First Prize: $5,000